-Producer Prices Change in Singapore averaged 0.77 percent from 1975 until 2019, reaching an all time high of 29.27 percent in March of 1980 and a record low of -22.20 percent in July of 2009.
+Producer Prices Change in Singapore averaged 1.16 percent from 1975 until 2023, reaching an all time high of 31.50 percent in May of 2022 and a record low of -22.20 percent in July of 2009.
 This page provides - Singapore Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Singapore Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Singapore Domestic Supply Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Producer Prices Change in Singapore is expected to be 9.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Singapore to stand at 3.50 in 12 months time.
-In the long-term, the Singapore Producer Prices Change is projected to trend around 2.50 percent in 2022, according to our econometric models.
+Producer Prices Change in Singapore is expected to be -4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Domestic Supply Prices YoY is projected to trend around 1.90 percent in 2024 and 2.40 percent in 2025, according to our econometric models.